jacoblapworth/akahu-sdk-swift/src/react/datepicker.md

  ### Compact

-This view will slim down some of the padding to allow for a smaller view when needed.
+A slimmer version designed to work inside a small sized dropdown for a compact look.

 ```
 	const XUIDatePicker = require('./datepicker').default;